 In the wake of the October 2017 fires, you’ll also get to see first hand what these fires can do, learn from the mistakes which contributed to some of the quinta’s losses, and get to understand some of the contributing factors to fires of such destructive ferocity.

-I’m happy to share some of what I’ve learned along the way with you, including the mistakes I made and things I wouldn’t do the same way again.
+I’m happy to share some of what I’ve learned along the way with you, including our best successes as well as the things I wouldn’t do the same way again.
 If there’s anything in particular you’re interested in from reading the projects, the blog, or keeping up with us on Facebook, then let me know and I can go into more detail.

-With the increasing number of visit requests and amount of time I spend showing people around, it’s now no longer feasible for me to do this for nothing.
-It’s taking too much time away from my working days.
-So I ask for a minimum donation of 20€ for one adult, 30€ for a couple and a further 5€ for every additional person.
-Children under 12 are free unless you’re bringing a large number of them.
-(Email me with details if that’s the case.)
+With the increasing number of visit requests and amount of time I spend showing people around, the disruption to working days has necessitated a charge for visits.
+I ask for a minimum donation of 20€ for one adult, 30€ for a couple and a further 5€ for every additional person.
+Children under 12 are free, but please note the paragraph above about very small children.

 This donation goes towards the project for my time and knowledge.
 It’s payable in advance.
 As soon as you make your donation, I’ll confirm your booking and send you directions to the quinta.
 Tell me where you’re coming from and if you’re using GPS – I can then make the directions more specific and include GPS coordinates if required.